ttezel/unio/README.md

     })

 //
-// add a new spec
+// add a new spec directly
 //
 var apiSpec = {
     name: 'api-name',